 Our reading scheme at Leamington contains a wide variety of different books from different publishers.
-The books are colour coded from Lilac at Foundation Level up to Diamond level which is suitable for upper Key Stage 2 or advanced readers.
-The attached book banding sheets will give you an indication of where your child is in this progression.
+The books are colour coded from dandelion at Foundation Level up to Diamond level which is suitable for upper Key Stage 2 or advanced readers.
 The bands are used as an approximate estimate given the range of material we use in the school.

 If you wish to know more about your child’s home reader please contact the school directly.

 In Leamington school we follow the National Curriculum ‘Letters and Sounds’ scheme of work

 Phonics and Spelling